reixyz22/WebScraper-AI-Project/readme.txt

+# Python WebScraper and OpenAi extraction Project, using Panda

-This project searchs the web for cool AAPI related events in the midwest USA and stores the results in an excel file for viewing included in the output should be the
+This project searchs the web for cool AAPI related events in the midwest USA and stores the results in an excel file for viewing. included each row in the output should be the

 The source URL
 name of the event:
 the location: {city,state}